 When dealing with situations in which we often have little more than conflicting accounts and member history, our team investigates and uses their extensive experience to make the correct decision to ensure that others do not have a similar experience.
 Depending on the severity of the report as well as account history, we may decide to warn or suspend someone to give them a chance to correct their behavior.

 For crimes committed on Couchsurfing, as well as behavior that we have reasonable cause to expect will continue despite a warning or suspension, we take permanent action.
-This is often done based on individual reports which helps ensure the continued safety of the Couchsurfing community.
+This is often done based on individual reports which help ensure the continued safety of the Couchsurfing community.
 We do not require a police report, conviction, or multiple reports to take these actions.
-We also take permanent action based off of other indicators such as flags, blocks, references, reports, and policy/community guidelines violations.
+We also take permanent action based on other indicators such as flags, blocks, references, reports, and policy/community guidelines violations.
 Permanent action is never taken without human review.

 What if someone creates a new profile?

-We have mechanisms in place that help detect when someone creates a new account, and will remove them immediately.
+We have mechanisms in place that help detect when someone creates a new account and will remove them immediately.
 If you see or are contacted by a duplicate profile, please report it immediately.

 What can you do to help us keep Couchsurfing safe?